This post may contain affiliate links. You can read my disclosure page for more information.

 If you don’t want to make dessert, many local bakeries make adorable chocolate covered strawberries that look like graduates. 🙂

 Since we had a bonfire going with all that homework, we also put out all the supplies for the kids to make s’mores.
 Graham crackers, marshmallows, chocolate bars and metal skewers.

 Pick up some festive party favors.
-Just for fun, we had a bunch of pairs of dotted sunglasses and graduation cap sunglasses and let the kids take their pick of which one they wanted.
+Just for fun, we had a bunch of pairs of graduation year sunglasses and graduation cap sunglasses and let the kids take their pick of which one they wanted.